hack3rs.ca network-security

 • $Validate internet-facing exposure after firewall or load balancer changes.

-• $Build and maintain service inventories for vulnerability management.
+• $Build and maintain service inventories to feed vulnerability management and hardening workflows.

 common-mistakes

-• $Treating banner-based version guesses as confirmed facts without validation.
+• $Treating a banner-derived version guess as a confirmed fact without manual validation.

-• $Running broad NSE script sets without understanding their behavior.
+• $Running broad NSE script categories without reading what each script actually does.

 expert-habits-for-free-self-study